 TLS server generates a new self-signed certificate on boot and uses that by default.
 The self-signed certificate is available in /.intflash/.cert/.ssl.
 You can choose to use an online or offline CA signed certificate which will take precedence over the self-signed one.

-- SSL certificate on page 157 - Managing SSL certificate on page 169
+- SSL certificates on page 182 - Managing SSL certificate on page 195

 Release 5.1.1

 The following features are included in Release 5.1.1:

 RMON1